mdeff/fma/README.md

 ## Code

 The following notebooks have been used to create and evaluate the dataset.
-They should be useful to users of the dataset.
+They should be useful to users.

 1. [usage]: how to load the datasets and develop, train and test your own models with it.